 The skull is not just one bone but is the sum of several bones, including the parietal bone, the temporal bone, the occipital bone and the frontal bone, among others.
 When the skull is fractured, there is a break in one or more of the bones.

-Fractures can be linear—just a line of broken bone that extends from one part of the skull to the other.
+Fractures can be linear—just a single fracture line that extends from one part of the skull to the other.
 It can also be comminuted, with multiple pieces of bone involved, some of them free floating on the brain.
-A depressed skull fracture involves a free floating piece of bone that has been pushed into the brain tissue, resulting in damage to the brain at that site.
-A compound fracture is one that is very severe, with splintering of bone and many pieces with a high risk of brain trauma.
+A depressed skull fracture involves a free-floating piece of bone that has been pushed into the brain tissue, resulting in damage to the brain at that site.
+A compound fracture is one that is very severe, with a splintering of the bone and many pieces with a high risk of brain trauma.

 Fractured skulls occur under a variety of conditions.
 They are commonly seen in motor vehicle and motorcycle accidents, in which the passenger or driver’s head strikes the roof of the car or hits the dashboard, or the victim is ejected and strikes the windshield and the ground.
 Other skull fractures happen when a person falls from a great distance or is involved in a sporting injury.
 Children can suffer a fracture during playground play.

-A skull fracture is almost always painful so the individual will have some kind of headache that can be localized to the site of the fracture or generalized.
+A skull fracture is almost always associated with pain so the individual will have some kind of a headache that can be localized to the site of the fracture or generalized throughout the head.
 There may be local swelling and bruising at the site of the fracture.
 In open fractures, there is a laceration of the scalp or forehead that communicates with the fracture.
-This puts the person at risk for infection in the bone or, because the skull houses the brain, brain infections like meningitis or encephalitis.
+This puts the person at risk for infection in the bone, or because the skull houses the brain, brain infections like meningitis or encephalitis.

 In a skull fracture, there can be disruption of the dura covering the brain and containing the cerebrospinal fluid.
 When the dura is disrupted, the CSF leaks out, often leaking through the ears or nose.
 The finding of CSF dripping from the ears or nose is a good sign that the skull has been fractured somewhere.